Recycling Park in Kielsbroek

 Site plan

-The staff building is organized as an enfilade of rooms connecting the reception and dining areas, with large corner windows overlooking the plaza.
+The staff building is organized as an enfilade of rooms connecting the reception and dining areas, with large corner windows overlooking the square.
 Two round drilled openings provide diagonal views on the comings and goings.
-The canopy further also accommodates the entrance hall, public restroom, and pay machine.
-The canopy’s white profiled steel roof is supported by steel columns and solid retaining walls.
+The canopy also accommodates the reception area, public restroom, and ticket machine.

 • Design teamDirk Somers, Marie van Kerckhoven, Elin Leysen en Jakub Srnka